 “We are thrilled to be partnering with Tapestry to build a long term, sustainable, and value aligned funding source for our organizations to acquire and preserve affordable housing,” says Chiyi Tam, Executive Director of the Kensington Market Community Land Trust.
 “We are eager to forge a path forward, demonstrate the community bond model, and support other like minded organizations to follow in our footsteps.”

 The solution also focuses on increasing the participation of retail and institutional investors in affordable housing.
 By raising awareness among investors and streamlining the process to invest in community bonds, Tapestry will grow the community investment marketplace tenfold.

 “We know there is very strong interest among investors to support affordable housing projects and Tapestry is creating the pathway to make that a reality across communities” says Mritunjay (MJ) Sinha, Tapestry Board Member and responsible and impact investment advisor.

-The program will launch in October 2022 and run until March 2024.
+The program launched in early October and will run until March 2024.
 For more information about the upcoming events and support for community financing, sign up to The Thread newsletter here.

 Photo credit: Cathy Crowe

 About Tapestry Community Capital

 Tapestry Community Capital is Canada’s leading non-profit service provider for community bonds.
 For the last decade, Tapestry has been supporting social purpose organizations across Canada to assess, structure, and manage community investments.
 Tapestry has supported in raising over $100 million from over 4,000 community investors.

 For media inquiries, please contact Stephanie Pinnington at Stephanie@tapestrycapital.ca.